DirectOutput/DirectOutput/Documentation/90_Credits.md

 Testing and support
 -------------------
 Many thanks go to some folks at <a href="http://vpuniverse.com/">VPUniverse.com</a>.
-Arngrim, Bent98 and Deegor have contributed a lot of help during testing and development.
+Arngrim, Bent98, Deegor, Bill55, Slydog43 and SirCheddar have contributed a lot of help during testing and development.
+Without their support, I would probably no have finished the framework and without their testing it would for sure no where as stable is at does now!
+It has been my pleasure to work with you!

 \image html testanddevteam.jpg